ibm-cloud-docs/BlockStorage/best-practices.md

 # Best Practices for {{site.data.keyword.blockstorageshort}}
 {: #best-practices-classic}

-Follow our best practices to
+Follow our best practices to maximize the performance of your storage, and avoid application downtime.
 {: shortdesc}